uqiotstudio/csse4011_zephyr_guides/mkdocs/docs/OS/OS.4-Threading.md

 ## **2.2 Thread Creation in Zephyr RTOS**

-NOTE: It is strongly recommended that you read the Zephyr thread API[1], as it shows you the intricate details and correct usage of the API for additional features.
+NOTE: It is strongly recommended that you read the [Zephyr thread API](https://docs.zephyrproject.org/latest/reference/kernel/threads/index.html), as it shows you the intricate details and correct usage of the API for additional features.

 ### **2.2.1 Compile-Time Threads**